grafana/grafana/style_guides/doc-style-guide.md

 * Preferred DPI is 72.
 * Assume all graphics will be exclusively viewed on the web.
 * Maximum image size is 3840px X 2160px.
-* Screenshots should be readible, but not too large.
+* Screenshots should be readable, but not too large.

 ### Capitalization

 * Grafana, Loki, and Prometheus are always capitalized unless part of a code block.
-* `amtool` is never capitalized.
 * Abbreviations are always capitalized (such as HTTP or URL)

 ### Word usage